ExpressionEngine Docs

 public $supportedEvaluationRules = ['isEmpty', 'isNotEmpty', 'contains', 'notContains'];

-If certain rule needs to be pre-selected by default when adding new condition to the field, it’s name can be specificed in defaultEvaluationRule property, e.g.
+If certain rule needs to be pre-selected by default when adding new condition to the field, it’s name can be specified in defaultEvaluationRule property, e.g.

 public $defaultEvaluationRule = 'contains';